 Whether you’re a sports junkie or not, it’s likely that you’ve heard some of the discussion about sports concussions over the past few years.
 The issue was brought to widespread attention by a collection of studies performed in the early 2000’s that reached conclusions about football players’ long-term health when regularly sustaining blows to the head over the course of a career.
 This was most evident in retired football players who experienced symptoms of a type of brain injury called CTE, or chronic traumatic encephalopathy.
 However, there are many other known contact sports such as boxing, hockey, soccer, and professional wrestling that place athletes at risk for brain injury and many that experience symptoms because of it.

 This isn’t just a concern that affects professional athletes, either.
 More recently, concerns have turned to early manifestations of brain injury in even high school-level sports.
 Unfortunately, we know too little about the brain and the injuries that affect it.
-One treatment area that has shown promise, however, lies within the specialty of regenerative medicine— specifically in the use of stem cells for traumatic brain injuries.
+One therapy that has shown promise, however, lies within the specialty of regenerative medicine— specifically in the use of stem cells for traumatic brain injuries.

 What is a concussion and how does it happen?